Department of Social Supports and Well-Being

 The Ministry of Social Supports and Well-Being (commonly abbreviated SSWB) is a provincial government department in Newfoundland and Labrador, Canada.
 The department is headed by a member of the provincial cabinet, typically a Member of the House of Assembly, who is chosen by the premier and formally appointed by the Lieutenant-Governor of Newfoundland and Labrador.

 The department's creation was announced in April 2009, by the government of Danny Williams.
 Before becoming a stand-alone department many aspects of the department were a branch within the Department of Health and Community Services.

 Child and Youth Services is responsible for: child protection services, foster care, adoption, kinship, youth services, and youth corrections programs.
 The department is also responsible for the disability policy office, adult protection, and seniors advocacy.

 The department was reconfigured as the Department of Children, Seniors and Social Development in 2016.

 In a report released in November 2016, NL Auditor General Terry Paddon said 6,252 children — eight percent of the children in Newfoundland and Labrador — were being served by CSSD (Child and Youth Services) programs.

 In 2021, the income support division of Immigration, Skills and Labour was relocated into CSSD.

 On May 9, 2025, Jamie Korab was appointed Minister of Families and Affordability.
 On October 29, 2025, Joedy Wall was appointed Minister.
+On August 20, 2026, Chris Tibbs was appointed Minister.